moubi/blog/content/blog/react-patterns-component-with-many-content-variants/index.md

 ```

 ### Text Components
 You may have any number of these components.
-They share exactly the same structure — dumb component with a [render prop function](https://reactjs.org/docs/render-props.html#gatsby-focus-wrapper) to accept the texts.
-File names should be descriptive as that gives you a hint what's going on by both, looking at the folder structure and maintaining the logic in `Box.js`
+They share the same structure — dumb component with a [render prop function](https://reactjs.org/docs/render-props.html#gatsby-focus-wrapper) to accept the texts.
+File names should be descriptive as that gives you a hint of what's going on by both, looking at the folder structure and maintaining the logic in `Box.js`

 ```jsx{10}
 // StorageFullText.js